Sintra-Portugal.com

 The town revels in its 19th-century Romanticist heritage, with opulent palaces and wondrous villas flaunting whimsical and theatrical design elements.
 The most famous is the colourful Palacio de Pena, but equally fascinating are the Arabian-inspired Palácio de Monserrate and the mystical gardens of the Quinta da Regaleira.

-Sintra is the most popular day trip from Lisbon, but such a fleeting visit barely scratches the surface.
-To truly immerse yourself in the magic of Sintra, a longer stay is essential.
-This guide unveils the best sights and activities, helping you to get the most from your day trip or holiday here.
+Sintra is often only visited as a day trip from Lisbon, but such a fleeting visit barely scratches the surface.
+To truly immerse in the magic of Sintra, a longer stay is essential.
+This guide details the best sights and activities of Sintra, helping you to make the most of your time here.

 Related articles: Sintra introduction – Day trip to Sintra